-Can I get a guided tour?
+Can I take a guided tour?

-Yes, Monticello is offering two types of private, guided tours: The Private Behind the Scenes tour and the Monticello Private Guide tour.
+Yes, Monticello is offering two types of private, guided tours: The Private Behind-the-Scenes Tour and the Monticello Private Guide tour.
 The Private Behind the Scenes tour takes guests through the first floor of Monticello and up the narrow staircase to explore the private quarters on the second and third floors, including the iconic Dome Room.
 The Monticello Private Guide tour includes not only the portions of the house but the gardens and grounds as well.